Jack-C-Lloyd/dimensions/README.md

     Unit<?> mpg = MILE.divide(GALLON_LIQUID_US);

-Then we create a specific amount of 20 mpg with the `valueOf` method:
+Then we create an amount of 20 mpg with the `valueOf` method:

     Amount<?> carMileage = Amount.valueOf(20, mpg); // 20 miles per gallon.